Vietnam.vn - Nền tảng quảng bá Việt Nam

 A Louis Vuitton store in Suzhou, China in 2023 - Photo: The Paper

-Faced with changes in global trade policy, including US-China trade tensions and retaliatory tariffs from both sides, many fashion brands from low-cost retail platforms to luxury conglomerates are adjusting their pricing strategies to adapt to rising costs and changes in consumer behavior in international markets.
+Faced with fluctuations in global trade policy, including US-China trade tensions and retaliatory tariffs from both sides, many fashion brands from low-cost retail platforms to luxury conglomerates are adjusting their pricing strategies to adapt to rising costs and changes in consumer behavior in international markets.

 Reuters news agency reported on April 17 that two Chinese cross-border e-commerce platforms, Shein and Temu, have just announced that they will adjust their selling prices from April 25.

-Luxury goods are not exempt from tax pressure
+Luxury goods are not exempt from tax pressure.

 Meanwhile, in China, brands belonging to the LVMH Group - typically Louis Vuitton and Dior - are adjusting product prices, which is considered part of a strategy to adapt to unfavorable developments in the global business environment.